CMU-CREATE-Lab/timemachine-thumbnail-server/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; `labelAttributes=white|18|100|10`

 &nbsp;&nbsp;&nbsp;&nbsp; You do not have to provide all the attributes, but they must be in the order given above.
-If, for example, you want to
-&nbsp;&nbsp;&nbsp;&nbsp; change only the font color and the x position, then you just leave the fields in between empty.
+If, for example, you want to change only the font color and the x position, then you just leave the fields in between empty.
 So for example:

 &nbsp;&nbsp;&nbsp;&nbsp; `labelAttributes=white||100|`